au-nlp/project-milestone-p2-group22/README.md

 All authors contributed equally to project design, result interpretation, and writing the report.
 All authors have read and approved the final manuscript and agree to the stated contributions.

+## Timeline and Milestones for P3

+This also serves as a list of updates since Milestone P2.

+- [x] Refinement and improved baseline
+    - [x] Add reasoning traces to question generation
+    - [x] Refine evaluation prompts (no follow-up questions, concise answers)
+    - [x] Re-run baseline: models without adaptation vs. with translation adaptation
+- [X] Adaptation strategy comparison - ICL vs. SFT vs. LoRA
+    - [X] Implement SFT and LoRA pipelines
+    - [X] Compare ICL vs. SFT vs. LoRA on existing model/language pairs
+    - [ ] Evaluate using both True/False and 1-5 granular metrics
+- [X] Expanded Model Grid - Multiple model sizes and languages
+    - [X] Add more model sizes (e.g., 3B, 8B, ~~13B~~)
+    - [X] Test how model scale interacts with factual contamination across adaptation strategies
+    - [ ] Expand to more target languages (different scripts/regions)
+    - [ ] Run full grid: model sizes x languages x adaptation strategies x factuality conditions
+- [ ] P3 Documentation
+    - [ ] Analysis
+    - [ ] Generate comparison plots across all experimental conditions

+## A Tour of the Project

+The highlight of this project is in [main.ipynb](./src/main.ipynb), where we show the results.
+We got the answers from the adapted models in different files:

+- Baseline and ICL in `experiments/icl/*.ipynb`
+- LoRA and SFT in [sft-peft.ipynb](./experiments/sft-peft.ipynb)
+    - Adaptation with LoRA happens in `experiments/peft/*.ipynb`
+    - Adaptation with SFT happens in `experiments/sft/*.ipynb`

+In `archive` we have stored some of the notebooks that have resulted in the final main notebook.

+We have a helper module that can be viewed in `src/helpers` (*remember to install it, if you want to run any of the notebooks*).
+Here we have

+- [llm_chat.py](./src/helpers/llm_chat.py): a chat framework, that makes it easier to chat with LLMs and switch between LLM providers (Ollama for selfhosting, and Azure AI Foundry for running larger LLMs in the cloud).
+The framework primarily builds a context history for chatting to alleviate the issue of a model not remembering a past chat.
+The chat can optionally be saved in a local cache and reloaded.
+- [pipeline.py](./src/helpers/pipeline.py): contains helper functions used in the pipeline.
+- [dotenv.py](./src/helpers/dotenv.py): used to get private keys and endpoints from `.env`.
+- [utils.py](./src/helpers/utils.py): more general helper functions for handling *Smol* and such.
+- [find_funny_stuff.py](./src/helpers/find_funny_stuff.py): used to explore the cache files (`*.pkl`) along with grep.

+That was the tour, but still, feel free to navigate through the repository.
+If you want to run anything, see the next section.

 ## Setting up a Development Environment

 To run the notebooks you must